kevinsogo/compgen/docs/HELP.md

 - Support for graphs in `kg.graphs.{validators,checkers,generators}`

 - `"statement"` in details.json, and `statement.md` template.
-Add recommendation for "pandoc" for conversion between formats.
+Add recommendation for "pandoc" for conversion between formats. (maybe `kg kompile` automatically converts them to `.tex`, for polygon and kattis/pc2.)

 - "masterjudge" support, not just typical binary scoring and subtask scoring.
 Could be a `master_judge` in details.json which defaults to a subtask/binary grader.